astilabs/node-perfdump/README.md

 __Requirements__:

-Must provide a server ip where the tests will be performed.
-Must provided at least one client ip.
+Must provide a voisus server ip where the tests will be performed.
+Must also provide at least one voisus client ip.

 ```javascript
 // if not using load balancer, use the host ip for loadBalancer